 Friendship is the fundamental relationship on which all of the other relationships listed above are based on.
 This makes friendship not only the most elemental but the most important of all the above.

-But to fully understand friendship, in so far as marriage is concerned, we must explore one of its most important elements; the dynamic of interpersonal trust.
+But to fully understand friendship, in so far as marriage is concerned, we must explore one of its most important elements; the dynamics of interpersonal trust.
 Trust is at the very core of practically all interpersonal interactions.
 It is especially important within the context of marital friendship.

 The illustration of the handshake

-Originally, it was a way for two individual human beings to ensure that neither was holding a weapon with which they could harm the other.
-By one human extending his empty hand he was making a gesture essentially, that he came in peace.
+Originally, it was a way for two individual human beings to ensure that neither held a weapon with which they could harm the other.
+By one human extending his empty hand, he essentially made a gesture that he came in peace.
 By the other human joining his open hand, he was showing that he too meant no harm.

 When trust breaks down

 Now, this does not mean that I encourage my patients to engage in intentional delusions.
-On the contrary, when we delve into the cheating spouse’s motives, we can see that they were actually acting out of preservation of the relationship.
+On the contrary, when we delve into the cheating spouse’s motives, we can see that they were acting out to preserve the relationship.

 From trust to admiration

 Regardless of the quality that is found admirable, admiration of one another is essential for a friendship between two individuals to continue.
-Even more so in a marriage.
-Take the admiration away and it is like taking the air out of a hot air balloon; it is useless both in concept and syntax.
+This is also essential in a marriage.
+Take the admiration away, and it is like taking the air out of a hot air balloon; it is useless both in concept and syntax.

 Two people in a friendship having things in common is also essential.
-We all know the saying; “opposites attract” and although this is sound, it is not that two individuals must have everything in common in order to be friends.
+We all know the saying, “opposites attract,” and although this is sound, it is not that two individuals must have everything in common to be in love.
 What they have in common only needs to be enough to form a base for which differences can be supported.